 I started my blog a few years ago and entitled it Grieving Gumdrops: The Sweeter Side of Grief.
 It had been a few years after my daughter Lydia had passed away and I was at a place where I needed to recognize my blessings and focus on the positive in order to keep my own sanity.
 I’m sure some of you can relate to that feeling.
-So I began writing and sharing glimpses of my life where I could feel gratitude and hope shining through.
+So I began writing and sharing glimpses of my life where I could feel gratitude and hope shining through, slowly propelling me out of the darkness.

 While it’s normal and so easy to fall into those grief traps, where we remain in the pits of sorrow and hopelessness, that’s not where we’re meant to stay.
 Our mindset sets the stage for the coming days in our lives, so it’s imperative that we do our best to refuel our brains with His truth.